awsdocs/amazon-s3-userguide/doc_source/object-lock-overview.md

 --------

-# S3 Object Lock overview<a name="object-lock-overview"></a>
+# How S3 Object Lock works<a name="object-lock-overview"></a>

 You can use S3 Object Lock to store objects using a *write\-once\-read\-many* \(WORM\) model\.
-Object Lock can help you prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely\.
+Object Lock can help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely\.
 You can use S3 Object Lock to meet regulatory requirements that require WORM storage, or add an extra layer of protection against object changes and deletion\.

-For information about managing the lock status of your Amazon S3 objects, see [Managing Amazon S3 object locks](object-lock-managing.md)\.
+For information about managing the lock status of your Amazon S3 objects, see [Managing Object Lock ](object-lock-managing.md)\.

 **Note**
- S3 buckets with S3 Object Lock cannot be used as destination buckets for [Logging requests with server access logging](ServerLogs.md)\.
+ S3 buckets with S3 Object Lock can't be used as destination buckets for server access logs\.
+For more information, see [Logging requests using server access logging](ServerLogs.md)\.

 The following sections describe the main features of S3 Object Lock\.